asross/dynamic-link/README.md

 <a href='/sign_in?foo=bar'>Sign In</a>
 ```

-Clicking the route-based links will transition the route without refreshing the
+Clicking a route-based link will transition the route without refreshing the
-page, while clicking action links will bubble actions properly.
-Literal links
+page, while clicking an action link will send actions to its parent.
+Literal
-will work normally.
+links will work normally.

+Click events will bubble up by default, but if you want to disable this, you
+can pass `false` for `bubbles` or `params.bubbles`.

 ### Passing Params Directly